 In actual life, democracies do not appear to be very successful in reducing economic inequalities.
 In Class IX Economics textbook, you have already studied about poverty in India.
-The poor constitute a large proportion of our voters and no party will like to lose their votes.
-Yet democratically elected governments do not appear to be as keen to address the question of poverty as you would expect them to.
+The poor constitute a large proportion of our voters and no party will democratically elected governments do not appear to be as keen to address the question of poverty as you would expect them to.
 The situation is much worse in some other countries.
 In Bangladesh, more than half of its population lives in poverty.
 People in several poor countries are now dependent on the rich countries even for food supplies.